roman-milk/roman-milk.github.io/beverly-gets-a-surprise.md

  "Separate?
 For God's sake Rob, it was only a dinner!"

  "So you say, but I don't believe I and you are wasting my time and yours by continuing to say it.
 Now if you will excuse me I brought some contracts home that I have to review" and I walked away from her and into the den.
-Report_Story #2